 Skilled hackers build duplicates of popular web sites in order to trick you into logging in.
-Then, with your password, they can log into your real account and cause all sorts of mischief.
+Once they have your password, they can log into your real account and steal your identity or your money.
 For example, the most popular email identity theft scam involves duplicating PayPal.

 In order to avoid being a victim of email identity theft, you should learn about how URLs work.
 Links that are contained in emails are hyperlinked to website URLs.
 Phishing emails will show what looks like the official URL, so you should always mouse-over the link.
 By putting your mouse over a link, it will display the actual URL of the link at the bottom of your browser.

-The modern internet has brought us many conveniences, from chatting online to buying groceries online.
+The modern internet has brought us many conveniences, from social media to buying groceries online.
 But as with anything, some people will try to take unfair advantage of the situation.
 So while you are enjoying the benefits of technology, you should also keep on the lookout for attempts to steal your personal information.
 If you get involved in a internet identity theft scam, it can be a real pain to get sorted out.

 For more tips on how to prevent identity theft, check out the following articles: